Yoska393/ShapPlantMicro/README.md

 # Interpretable multi-omics machine learning reveals drought-driven shifts in plant-microbe interactions

-This repository contains all scripts and data used for the analysis in **“Interpretable Machine Learning on Soybean Multi-Omics Data Reveals Drought-Driven Shifts of Plant–Microbe Interactions.”**
+This repository contains all scripts and data used for the analysis in **“Interpretable multi-omics machine learning reveals drought-driven shifts in plant-microbe interactions,”** published in BMC Environmental Microbiome.

 📄 Article available at: [https://doi.org/10.1186/s40793-026-00883-x](https://doi.org/10.1186/s40793-026-00883-x)